As far as conversation topics go, the price of gas has become more popular than the weather.

 In June 2022, US gas prices reached a record high, soaring to an average of $5.02 per gallon.
 At one point, a gas station in Mendocino, California, was charging $9.60!

-Since then, prices have settled down, but if they go back up (and they probably will), these six simple tips will help you stretch your gas budget further.
+Since then, prices have settled down, but they have started to tick back up in 2023.
+These six simple tips will help you stretch your gas budget further.

 Pay with cash

 Many gas stations offer discounts for cash payments, sometimes up to 20 cents per gallon.
 This can quickly add up when pumping a full tank.

 If you don’t like carrying around a wad of cash, consider signing up for a gas rewards program or rewards card.
 You can even improve your credit score if you’re a disciplined card holder.
 But before taking the plunge, ask these questions:

 - Is there an annual fee?
 An annual fee can easily offset any savings you might incur from rewards.